-Assuming the presence of a quorum, the affirmative vote of a plurality of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the election of each director nominee and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the ratification of the appointment of
+Assuming the presence of a quorum, the affirmative vote of a plurality of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the election of each director nominee and the affirmative vote of a majority of all of the votes cast on the matter at the Annual Meeting in person or by proxy will be required for the ratification of the appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm.

-KPMG LLP to serve as the Company's independent registered public accounting firm and the approval of the amendments to the 2008 Plan.
-Abstentions are not counted as votes cast and will have no effect on the vote for the election of the directors, the ratification of the appointment of KPMG LLP or the approval of the amendments to the 2008 Plan.
+Abstentions are not counted as votes cast and will have no effect on the vote for the election of the directors or the ratification of the appointment of Ernst & Young LLP.